Relief from Back Pain using Inversion Tables

 Inversion Tables - Inversion Therapy - Benefits and Back Pain Relief

-If you suffer from back pain, or if you know someone who does, you might like to consider inversion therapy and investing in your own inversion table.
+If you suffer from back pain, or if you know someone who does, then in addition to exercises such as yoga or manipulation by a chiropractor, you might like to consider inversion therapy and investing in your own inversion table.
 Inversion tables are growing in popularity as a means to help relieve back pain and also to improve the overall health of your spine.
+They have been around for a long time!

 Almost 2500 years ago, in 400 B.C.
 Hippocrates, was using ropes and pulleys to suspend patients suffering from back pain.
 The treatment works by the simple effect of gravity which allows the joints and vertebrae to stretch and decompress and ease pain.